Employment Opportunities

 From June 3-28, Legal Teaching Fellows work with attorney supervisors to prepare for the SLI during by participating in an experiential classroom training program on educational methodology, developing lesson plans on criminal law topics and trial advocacy skills, and organizing an itinerary of guest speakers and field trip visits.
 Then, from July 1-August 2, Coordinators implement the five-week SLI.
 You will teach law lessons daily, chaperone field trips, welcome prestigious guest speakers, and run a mock trial competition before federal and state judges.
 The last week of the program, August 5-9, will be spent evaluating the program and its participants.
 Coordinators will be paid $6,250 over the 10-week period; however, coordinators are also encouraged to pursue Public Interest funding through their law school.

-Interested applicants should email a resume and cover letter to: Josh Myers, Co-Director of Law-Related Education at jmyers@legaloutreach.org (type “Legal Teaching Fellow Applicant – Name” in subject field).
+Interested applicants should email a resume and cover letter to: Josh Tolliver, Co-Director of Law-Related Education at jmyers@legaloutreach.org (type “Legal Teaching Fellow Applicant – Name” in subject field).

 Cover letters should include a detailed statement of interest in the position and an indication of whether the applicant has funding for the summer (not a requirement).